higgsas/higgsas_geo_nodes_manual/docs/source/generators.rst

   Selection of faces being divided

 .. warning::
-    Tris and n-gon faces will be ignored
+    N-gon faces will be ignored